MarkMrGamer/dove/README.md

 # D.O.V.E
-D.O.V.E is a JAVA game made in a disastrous way.
+D.O.V.E (Degenerated Ordinary Verbose Environment) is a JAVA game made in a disastrous way.

 ## Questions

+### Why did you make this?
+My final CS project

 ### How is this fun
 IDK